 Khanh currently studies saxophone under Chien-Kwan Lin and plays in the Eastman Wind Ensemble under the direction of Mark Scatterday.
 In addition to large ensemble and chamber performances with the Astutia saxophone quartet, Khanh performs in the Eastman Saxophone Project, the world’s only fully-memorized, conductorless saxophone ensemble.
 Khanh is also one of the faculty members of Miclen Laipang’s Southeast Asia Music Festival, teaching Saxophone and Music Theory in the Philippines.
 In his free time, Khanh enjoys driving, exploring new places, and practicing MMA.

-Stephanie Venturino, a native of Rochester, N.Y., is a junior saxophone performance and music theory major at the Eastman School of Music.
-An active ensemble musician, Stephanie is a member of the Eastman Saxophone Project – which gave its Kennedy Center debut in April 2015 – and the Eastman Wind Ensemble.
+Stephanie Venturino, a native of Rochester, N.Y., is a senior saxophone performance and music theory major at the Eastman School of Music.
+An active ensemble musician, Stephanie is a member of the Highland Saxophone Quartet, the Eastman Saxophone Project, and the Eastman Wind Ensemble.
 As both a soloist and chamber musician, Stephanie has garnered top prizes in numerous competitions, including the national WDAV Young Chamber Musicians Competition (with Farrago 4 Saxophone Quartet), the Rochester Philharmonic League’s Young Artists Auditions, the David Hochstein Recital Competition, the Virtuosi Woodwind Competition, the MTNA New York State Senior Woodwind Competition, the MTNA Eastern Division Senior Woodwind Competition, the Jo Amish Young Artists Competition, and the Syracuse Friends of Chamber Music Competition (with Volo Saxophone Quartet).
 Stephanie was also awarded Eastman’s prestigious Performer’s Certificate, an award given for outstanding jury performance.
 In addition to playing at prestigious venues such as Kennedy Center (Washington, D.C.) and the National Centre for the Performing Arts (Beijing, China), Stephanie has also soloed with the Penfield Symphony Orchestra, and her playing has been broadcast on WXXI 91.5 FM.
-She has participated in masterclasses with Jérôme Laran, John Sampen, Griffin Campbell, Susan Fancher, and Paul Cohen; her primary teachers have included Chih-Huan Wu, Douglas O’Connor, and Chien-Kwan Lin.
+She has participated in masterclasses with Claude Delangle, Jérôme Laran, John Sampen, Griffin Campbell, Susan Fancher, and Paul Cohen; her teachers have included Chien-Kwan Lin, Douglas O’Connor, Chih-Huan Wu, and Nicki Roman.